eclipse-threadx/threadx-learn-samples/README.md

----
-page_type: sample
-languages:
-  - c
-  - asm
-name: 'Azure RTOS Microsoft Learning Samples'
-description: 'Sample projects for Azure RTOS Microsoft Learning courses how.'
-products:
-  - azure-rtos
----

-# Azure RTOS Microsoft Learning Samples
+# Eclipse ThreadX Learning Samples

 This repo contains sample projects for